eonpatapon/gnome-shell-extension-transmission-daemon/README.md

     git clone git://github.com/eonpatapon/gnome-shell-extension-transmission-daemon.git
     cd gnome-shell-extension-transmission-daemon
     # For gnome-shell < 3.10 use the gnome-shell-3.8 branch
+    # For gnome-shell < 3.16 use the gnome-shell-3.14 branch
     cp -r transmission-daemon@patapon.info ~/.local/share/gnome-shell/extensions

 Restart the shell and then enable the extension.